Transferring Assets Into Your Revocable Living Trust Agreement By Michael J. Howell

 With respect to real estate, this is normally transferred by a deed which requires a real estate lawyer.
 It is never advisable to try this on your own.

 With respect to stocks and bonds, ownership needs to be changed to the trustee of the revocable trust agreement.
-This is easier if the assets are already in a brokerage account because then it only requires one change and normally, your broker can handle it at little or no charge.
+This is easier if the assets are already in a brokerage account because then it only requires one change and normally, your broker or investment adviser can handle it at little or no charge.

 Bank accounts can also be transferred into the name of the trustee.
 In many cases either a brokerage account or similar account with a bank is used for all financial assets.